-- ◆ Sensitivity 1a: 1.0% increase in risk-free rate (for all future years) - ◆ Sensitivity 1b: 1.0% decrease in risk-free rate (for all future years) - Sensitivity 1c: 0.5% increase in risk-free rate (for all future years) - ◆ Sensitivity 1d: 0.5% decrease in risk-free rate (for all future years)
+- ◆ Sensitivity 1a: 1.0% increase in interest rates (risk-free rate) (for all future years) - Sensitivity 1b: 1.0% decrease in interest rates (risk-free rate) (for all future years) - Sensitivity 1c: 0.5% increase interest rates (risk-free rate) (for all future years) - ◆ Sensitivity 1d: 0.5% decrease interest rates (risk-free rate) (for all future years)

 Fixed interest assets (bonds, etc.) are revalued according to the change in the interest rate.
 The value of in-force business and the adjusted net worth are re-calculated according to the change of investment yield and discount rate.
-However if the risk-free rate becomes negative after the deduction of 1.0% or 0.5%, 0% is applied instead.
+Even if the interest rate becomes negative after the deduction of 1.0% or 0.5%, no flooring is applied.